apollographql/federation/README.md

 ## What does Apollo Federation do?

-Apollo Federation acts as an API orchestration layer for your organization’s microservices.
+When paired with the Apollo Router, Apollo Federation acts as an API orchestration layer for your organization’s microservices.
 It enables you to compose multiple APIs—whether GraphQL, REST, or other sources—into a single, unified graph that clients can query just like any GraphQL API.

 When paired with the [Apollo Router](https://github.com/apollographql/router), Federation allows incoming requests to be intelligently routed to the appropriate services.
 The router orchestrates data fetching across services and assembles a unified response for the client.
 This keeps client complexity low and enables backend teams to evolve independently.